PGDip/PGCert Solicitors Training Course (SQE Prep)

-You'll also have access to all our other fantastic facilities on our Frenchay Campus, including our 24-hour library including digital library, and a wide range of academic support, wellbeing and careers services, and more.
+You'll also have access to all our other fantastic facilities on our Frenchay Campus, from our 24-hour library including digital library, a wide range of academic support, wellbeing and careers services, and more.

 Learn more about UWE Bristol's facilities and resources.

 Take a Virtual Tour of the Law facilities and see what's on offer here for you.

 Careers / Further study

 Bristol Law School has over 40 years' experience of training students heading into the solicitors' profession, who are now working in a range of legal careers.
 This includes working as partners in City law firms, in small high-street practices undertaking criminal defence work, and in-house counsel, for example.
 Our graduates secure roles in many different law firms practising many different types of law.

 Our new SQE Prep course prepares you to undertake the SQE exams you must pass to qualify as a practising solicitor, equipping you with skills and knowledge you'll need to secure a role in the legal profession.

 Some of our Law School students have secured a training contract/legal work before undertaking our courses, some combining legal work.
 Others benefit from our award-winning Careers Service, where you can access advice including CV clinics, careers talks, 'ask the experts' events and mock interviews, all to help you stand out from the competition.